 When it comes to famous producers in Rioja, there are many to choose from, but a few that stand out include Bodegas CVNE, Bodegas Marqués de Riscal, Bodegas Lan, and Bodegas Muga.

-- Bodegas CVNE (Compañía Vinícola del Norte de España) is one of the oldest wineries in Rioja, having been established in 1879.
+- Bodegas CVNE (Compañía Vinícola del Norte de España) is one of the oldest wineries in the region having been established in 1879.
 The winery is known for its traditional winemaking techniques and the use of the Tempranillo grape, which is the backbone of many of its wines.

-- Bodegas Marqués de Riscal, on the other hand, is known for its innovative winemaking techniques and its commitment to producing high-quality wines that reflect the unique character of Rioja.
+- Bodegas Marqués de Riscal, on the other hand, is known for its innovative winemaking techniques and its commitment to producing high-quality wines that reflect the unique character of the region.

-- Bodegas Lan is one of the largest and most well-respected wineries in Rioja, known for producing a wide range of high-quality wines that represent the different sub-regions of the region.
+- Bodegas Lan is one of the largest and most well-respected wineries, known for producing a wide range of high-quality wines that represent the different sub-regions of the region.

 - Bodegas Muga is a family-owned winery that has been producing wines in Rioja for over 80 years and is known for its traditional winemaking techniques and its commitment to using only the finest grapes grown in the region.

-Another factor that sets Rioja apart is the quality of its grapes.
-The region has a varied climate and soil, which allows for the cultivation of a wide range of grape varieties, each of which contributes to the unique character of the wines produced in Rioja.
+Another factor that sets the region apart is the quality of its grapes.
+The region has a varied climate and soil, which allows for the cultivation of a wide range of grape varieties, each of which contributes to the unique character of the wines produced.
 The Tempranillo grape, for example, is the most widely-grown grape in the region and is known for producing wines that are full-bodied, smooth, and have a rich, fruity flavour.